htcf/docs/docs/storage/index.md

 The HTCF provides five types of storage:

 ### HDS

 Home Directory Storage (HDS) can be used to store scripts, development tools, etc.  Home directories are located in `/home/<WASHU_ID>` and are available on all nodes.
 Home directory space is limited to 20GB.

-HDS is kept on fault-tolerant storage and frequent snapshops are taken to prevent accidental data loss.
+HDS is kept on fault-tolerant storage and frequent snapshots are taken to prevent accidental data loss.
 Copies of the latest daily snapshots are kept offsite for disaster recovery purposes.

 !!!Note
     Home directory space is not a high-speed resource like /scratch space.